Restoring the Sacred (RTS)

 Spiritual (cultural) activities include starting everyday in a good way; smudging, prayer, pipe ceremonies, sweat lodges, pow wows, Yuwipe ceremonies, full moon ceremonies, fasting, hand drum making, singing, traditional games, feasts, medicine picking, cultural teachings led by Elders, both male and female and teachings.

-All Indigenous youth, 14 – 21 who are new to Winnipeg and attending school;
+- Indigenous youth ages 14 – 21 who are new to Winnipeg in the past two years

 Referral and intake process